StockSharp/doc/en/topics/Designer_Creating_strategy_from_source_code.md

 }
 ```

-The [OnStopped](xref:StockSharp.Algo.Strategies.Strategy.OnStopped) method is overridden to stop receiving new information by the instrument:
+The [Strategy.OnStopped](xref:StockSharp.Algo.Strategies.Strategy.OnStopped) method is overridden to stop receiving new information by the instrument:

 ```cs
 protected override void OnStopped()